djalbat/yapp/README.md

 yapp.didMount();
 ```
-A slightly less cumbersome approach is to use an [Easy](https://github.com/djalbat/easy) for mounting:
+A slightly less cumbersome approach is to use an [Easy](https://github.com/djalbat/easy) element for mounting:
 ```
 "use strict";

 import Yapp from "yapp";

 import { Body } from "easy";

 import { renderYappStyles } from "yapp";

 const body = new Body(),